 With over 10 years experience working solely in the Data & Analytics sector our consultants are able to offer detailed insights into the industry.

-Whether you specialize in Credit Risk, Analytics, Data, Modeling, SAS, Insight, Data Management or Marketing Analytics, if you want to work on contract – this article will ensure you’re in the know.
+Whether you specialise in Credit Risk, Analytics, Data, Modelling, SAS, Insight, Data Management or Marketing Analytics, if you want to work on contract, this article will ensure you’re in the know.

 The demand for contract workers continues to rise, especially within Data and Analytics, as flexible working becomes a way of life in many companies.
-Skills offered by professional contractors are highly valued by a wealth of organizations, many of whom see the procurement of short-term expertise as a key element in their recruitment strategy.
-Additionally, growing skills gaps in Data and Analytics have meant contract resource has become a necessity for many employers.
+Skills offered by professional contractors are highly valued by a wealth of organisations, many of whom see the procurement of short-term expertise as a key element of their recruitment strategy.
+Additionally, the growing skills gaps in Data and Analytics has meant that contract resource has become a necessity for many employers.

-There are two main options for contracting – you can either set up your own limited company or go through an umbrella company.
+There are two main options for contracting; you can either set up your own limited company or go through an umbrella company.
 Which one is for you?
 If contracting is a long term career choice then setting up your own Limited Company may be the best option as it is the most tax efficient way of managing your income.
-However, if you are only going to contract for maybe 3 – 6 month with the intention of then getting a permanent job, the utilizing an umbrella company will potentially be your best choice.
+However, if you are only going to contract for maybe 3 – 6 month with the intention of then getting a permanent job, utilising an umbrella company will potentially be your best choice.

 Think about the medium term when it comes to income, as a stable contract for 12 months at a market rate is far better than a very highly paid one for 3 months.
 It can take another 2 months to find that next contract and you could be unpaid for that length of time.